Hi, I’m Michelé.

-My goal as your therapist is to provide you with support in overcoming the impact of your stress or trauma, while also cultivating a therapeutic space that honors your unique experiences and strengths as an individual.
+In our sessions, we will work collaboratively to explore your identity, process past and present experiences, and cultivate inner resources that support your growth and resilience.
+We can explore the multifaceted aspects of your journey and the spaces in between using frameworks like EMDR, narrative therapy, DBT, and parts work.
 If you are seeking a therapist who is empathetic, skilled, and committed to helping you on your journey towards healing and growth, I may be the right fit for you.
 Together, we can work towards building a strong foundation for your mental well-being and creating positive change in your life.

 Decolonizing mental health is aimed at challenging Western-centric approaches to mental wellness and promoting culturally relevant care for marginalized communities.
 By acknowledging the impact of colonization on mental health practices, this approach seeks to create more inclusive and holistic approaches to healing and well-being.